reactjs/react.dev/beta/src/pages/learn/extracting-state-logic-into-a-reducer.md

 </Sandpack>

 Each of its event handlers calls `setTasks` in order to update the state.
 As this component grows, so does the amount of state logic sprinkled throughout it.
-To reduce this complexity and keep all your logic in one easy-to-access place, you can move that state logic into a single function outside your component. **This function is called a "reducer."** Reducers are a different way to handle state, and you can migrate from `useState` to `useReducer` in three steps.
+To reduce this complexity and keep all your logic in one easy-to-access place, you can move that state logic into a single function outside your component, **called a "reducer."**

+Reducers are a different way to handle state.
+You can migrate from `useState` to `useReducer` in three steps:

+1. **Move** from setting state to dispatching actions.
+2. **Write** a reducer function.
+3. **Use** the reducer from your component.

 ### Step 1: Move from setting state to dispatching actions